-In 2021, Otis became a signatory to the U.N.
-Global Compact, aligning with its Ten Principles across human rights, labor, environment and anti-corruption, including Principles 4 and 5 regarding the elimination of all forms of forced labor and the abolition of child labor.
-Guided in part by this commitment, we developed a formal ESG strategy and launched our four ESG commitments: Health & Safety, Environment & Impact, People & Communities, and Governance & Accountability.
 It is through our focus on governance and accountability that we uphold the highest ethical standards, protect personal health and safety, and conduct business with integrity.
-We strive to ensure that our employees, suppliers, and others we work with embrace these same principles.
+We strive to ensure that our colleagues, suppliers, and others we work with embrace these same principles.